ThobesForBros/Wired-for-Perfection/perfectionism.md

 **MC (weakly)**
 You...
 What are you saying?

 *His best friend’s head tilts—not quite right, like a puppet with invisible strings.
-His lips move, but the voice that emerges is layered, distorted—familiar yet artificial.*
+His lips move, but the emerging voice is layered, distorted—familiar yet artificial.*

 **HADIDAH (through BEST FRIEND)**
 I can make you excellent.